 Many people are familiar with the famous quotation by President John F. Kennedy, “Life is unfair.”

-But nowadays few people remember or know the context of this quote.
+But few people today remember or know the context of this quote.

 It was something he said, in part, with respect to what would become the Vietnam War.

-In 1961, newly-elected President Kennedy decided to send more than a thousand American “military advisors” to South Vietnam, where the pro-Western regime of President Ngo Dinh Diem faced mounting threats from Communist insurgents and the North Vietnamese army.
+In 1961, the newly-elected president decided to send more than a thousand American “military advisors” to South Vietnam, where the pro-Western regime of President Ngo Dinh Diem faced mounting threats from Communist insurgents and the North Vietnamese army.

 In 1962, Kennedy increased the American presence in Vietnam to nearly 10,000 troops.

-When Army reservists began being called up to serve there, as well as in another Cold War front in Berlin, some felt that they had “done their time” and publicly expressed their resentment by holding demonstrations.
+When Army reservists began being called up to serve there, after recently being stationed on another Cold War front in West Berlin, some complained that they had “done their time” and expressed their resentment by holding public demonstrations.
 One reservist even began a hunger strike.

-President Kennedy was asked about this during a press conference held on March 21, 1962.
+President Kennedy was asked about this opposition during a press conference held on March 21, 1962.